gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

 ## Footnotes
 1. Uploading files from a standalone VR headset or a mobile phone is not supported at this time.
 2. This tool turns the image into a 3D model.
 We need this step because Komodo only imports GLB files.
+If you cannot access this website, email Brandon.
 3. The garment preview may look incorrect.
 The web viewer does not support Tilt Brush-generated GLBs.
 (But Komodo VR does.)
 4. Unfortunately, the asset edit buttons do not work at this time.
 To change details on an asset, please delete it and re-upload it.